Machu Picchu Ticket Changes: Half Day is Still Better than None

 - Machu Picchu (this will be the morning shift from 6 am - 12 Noon)

 - Machu Picchu Segundo Turno (or "2do turno" if you look under the "RESERVAS" tab, will be the 2nd shift from 12 Noon - 5:30 pm)

 - Vespertino (afternoon) tickets are 100/s. per adult for entry at 13:00 (about $32 USD)

 The cost of half-day tickets is the same whether it's AM or PM entry.
 S/.
 152.00 Adults ($47.50 USD based on 3.2 conversion rate).

 TIP: if you plan to visit afternoon, Vespertino tickets are 52/s. cheaper if you don't mind entering 1 pm.
 Park hours have been extended to 5:30 pm daily.

 (there are 2 options now for afternoon tickets: segundo turno from 12-5:30 pm for 152/s. and vespertino from 1-5:30 pm for 100/s.)

 On 27 of April 2017, it was announced on the the official Machu Picchu governement website, that beginning 1 July, 2017, entry tickets will only be valid for half day visits to Machu Picchu.
 Visitors can choose from two shifts: morning from 6 am - 12 noon and, afternoon, from 12 noon - 5:30 pm.

-- Machu Picchu tickets purchased for travel after July 1 are not available until June 1 & will be half-day only.
+- Machu Picchu tickets purchased for travel after July 1 are now available & will be half-day only.

 - MachuPicchu tickets purchased now for travel before June 30 are available & will be for full day.